 Corporate fraud is a complex area of law.
 Here’s what you need to know about corporate fraud crime, along with answers to the most commonly asked questions.

 No business, no matter how large or small, is exempt from the risk of corporate fraud.
 Crimes in this category happen on both large and small scales and can involve either an individual or a group of people participating in fraudulent activities on the business level.
 Corporate fraud involves various criminal acts such as falsifying records, misuse of company property and insider trading.

 The incarceration rate of prosecutions against corporate fraud has steadily increased over the past few years.
 The latest data from the IRS claims a 97 percent incarceration rate in corporate fraud cases.
 Being accused of this type of white collar crime can have a serious, permanent impact on your future.
-If you’ve been involved in an act of corporate fraud, or suspect that someone else has, federal criminal defense lawyers at the Law Office of Broden & Mickelsen in Dallas explain what you need to know.
+If you’ve been involved in an act of corporate fraud, or suspect that someone else has, federal criminal defense lawyers at the Broden & Mickelsen, LLP in Dallas explain what you need to know.

 Corporate Fraud Statistics

 On any given day, you’ll likely find at least one headline about a major corporate fraud case.
 This plays a big part in the reason why most people associate corporate fraud with crimes that occur on a large scale and involve significant amounts of money.
 When we take a look at corporate fraud statistics, the picture that we are given looks entirely different from that initial impression.

 According to one report, private companies and small businesses have the highest level of occupational fraud cases, costing them a median loss of $164,000.
 For smaller operations, the prime contributing factor to fraud is a lack of internal controls.